Download the example workbook

-This tutorial will teach you how to set up and calculate a running total with Excel.
+This tutorial will demonstrate how to set up and calculate a running total in Excel.

 To calculate a running total, you’ll need to use the SUM function with a combination of absolute and relative references.
-Mixed references will allow you to create a growing total that is anchored to the initial value.
+These mixed references will allow you to create a growing total that is anchored to the initial value.